View Erwin Boettcher's Obituary on TheDay.com and share memories

 |

-Waterford - Erwin Gilbert Boettcher, 83, of Waterford, husband of Brigid McDonald Boettcher, died Wednesday, Jan.
-8, 2020, at the Lawrence and Memorial Hospital in New London.
+Waterford - Erwin "Erv" Boettcher, 83, died peacefully Tuesday, Jan.
+8, at Lawrence + Memorial Hospital following a brief illness.

-Mr. Boettcher was retired, having been employed as an engineer for Northeast Utilities.
+He is survived by his wife of 48 years, Brigid (McDonald) Boettcher; his daughter, Megan, and her partner, Ron Kertesz; his son, Kevin, and his wife, Jessie; and his grandson, Felix.

+The second oldest of Albert and Anna Boettcher's nine children, Erwin was born in East Prussia in 1936 but lived in Salzgitter, Germany after the war.
+Trained as a welder, he immigrated to the U.S. in 1956 with just a few words of English.
+He enlisted in the U.S. Army in 1957, serving as a draftsman with the Corps of Engineers until 1960 and the Ohio National Guard until 1963.

+Erwin lived in Cincinnati, Ohio before and after his military service but later moved to Rochester, N.Y., where he met his wife, Brigid, on a ski trip in 1969.
+They were married in 1971, and he earned a degree in Engineering from RIT in 1975.
+Their daughter, Megan, was born in 1979 and they moved to Waterford in 1982 just prior to the birth of their son, Kevin.
+He worked at the Millstone Power Plant for over a decade, among other jobs.

+Erwin's many passions over the years have included cross-country skiing, soccer, cycling, bowling, mystery novels, kayaking, bridge, and crossword puzzles.
+He was a proud father, an inveterate tinkerer, a lovable know-it-all, and a surprisingly good dancer.
+Nothing made him happier than to help other people.

-There will be a calling hour from 1 to 2 p.m.
+A funeral service will be held at 2 p.m.
 Sunday, Jan.
-12, 2020, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
-A service will be conducted at 2 p.m..
+12, at Neilan & Sons Funeral Home at 48 Grand St. in Niantic.
+The family will have visitation prior to the services, starting at 1 p.m.

-A full obituary will be published in Saturday's edition of The Day.
+In lieu of flowers, the family is requesting donations to Waterford Public Library in his honor.
+Donations can be made in person or at https://tinyurl.com/BoettcherDonation